Gyula Gömbös: Background

 Gömbös was born in Murga, Tolna County, Kingdom of Hungary, which had a mixed Hungarian and ethnic German population.
 He was the son of Gyula Gömbös de Jákfa (1858–1921), a member of untitled Hungarian nobility and Maria Weitzel (b.1867).
 His father was the village schoolmaster.
 The family belonged to the Hungarian Evangelical (i. e.
 Lutheran) Church.

 Gömbös entered the Austro-Hungarian Army as a cadet in Pécs and quickly became a member of the officer corps, serving as a captain during World War I. In the army, Gömbös became a staunch advocate of Hungary's gaining independence from Austria and a bitter critic of the Habsburgs.

 After World War I ended, and Hungary split from Austria, Gömbös joined conservative Hungarian forces in Szeged that were unwilling to support the communist Béla Kun, who had seized control of Hungary in 1919.
 Gömbös formed his own paramilitary group, the Hungarian National Defence Association (Magyar Országos Véderő Egylet, or MOVE).
-Gömbös became a close ally of Miklós Horthy, the leader of the anticommunist government in Szeged, and played a leading role in organizing Horthy’s army.
+Gömbös became a close ally of Miklós Horthy, the leader of the anti-communist government in Szeged, and played a leading role in organizing Horthy’s army.
 For his services, Gömbös was made minister of defence in the Szeged government.

 After the Hungarian communist government had been ousted in August 1919, Gömbös helped direct the purge of communists from Hungarian society.
 Gömbös also supported certain political actions against Hungary's Jews.